brannondorsey/wigle-api/README.md

 ## API reference

-### wigle.createClient(username, password)
+### wigle.createClient(api_token)

-Creates a new Client instance, and logs in to Wigle.net using the given credentials.
+Creates a new Client instance, and logs in to Wigle.net using the given credentials (token).
 The credentials are transmitted using an `https` connection.

 ### client.query(parameters, callback)